 You may be wondering why photographers prefer to lighten a scene by changing the ISO number instead of adjusting the aperture or shutter speed.
-The answer is because in many cases, ISO simply offers the most flexibility and better results.
-In some situations, you are in no position to alter the aperture or the shutter speed, or both.
+ISO simply offers the most flexibility and better results.
+In some situations, you are in no position to alter the aperture or the shutter speeds, or both.

-Imagine a situation without a tripod which requires you to hold the camera by hand.
-You can only use minimum shutter speed before bringing undesirable motion blur into the equation.
+- Imagine a situation without a tripod which requires you to hold the camera by hand.
+You can only use minimum shutter speeds before bringing undesirable motion blur into the equation.

-Assume that you are shooting a photograph of the Milky Way.
+- Assume that you are shooting a photograph of the Milky Way.
 You need a fast aperture, so, f/1.8 would be the right choice.
 But you also need a razor-sharp composition which has no “star trail.”
-That means you need to shoot with a fast shutter speed.
-But a combination of wide open aperture and fast shutter speed wouldn’t let in enough light.
+That means you need to shoot with a faster shutter speed.
+But a combination of wide open aperture and a faster shutter speed wouldn’t let in enough light.

-The solution in all these examples is to use a higher ISO number.
-There are many situations where raising or lowering the ISO number is the only way to achieve the desired result.
+The solution in all these examples is to use a high ISO number.
+There are many situations where raising or lowering the ISO number is the only way to get the highest quality.

 What is Auto ISO?

 Auto ISO is a very useful feature available in many digital cameras.
 With Auto ISO enabled, the camera determines the best ISO number automatically, depending on parameters such as the exposure value and ambient light levels in the scene.
 Auto ISO takes care of one of the three shooting parameters that you must dial in yourself.
 The three parameters are the shutter speeds, the aperture, and the ISO.